Argentina–Brazil relations: Slight improvement and all-time-low relations (2023–present)

 Relations began improving following Brazil's election of Lula in its 2022 general election.
 Lula took his first international visit to Argentina.
 In January 2023, Lula and Fernández announced plans for greater economic integration, including preliminary talks regarding the development of a common currency.

-However, the election of right-wing Javier Milei as Argentina's new president in December 2023, raised again a new ideological distance between Argentina's and Brasil's presidents, disturbing the relations of the two countries.
+However, the election of right-wing Javier Milei as Argentina's new president in December 2023, raised once again a new ideological distance between Argentina's and Brasil's left wing president, deteriorating the already broken relations between both countries to the lowest of their history.